Skip to Calculator

 The Hypertrophy RPE Target Zone

-Based on current evidence, the optimal hypertrophy zone for most exercises and rep ranges is **RPE 7–9**.
-Here's what that means in practice:
+Based on current evidence, the optimal hypertrophy zone for most exercises and rep ranges is RPE 7–9.
+Translated into what that actually feels like on each set:

 RPE 7 (3 reps in reserve): The set feels genuinely challenging, but you're confident you could do 3 more clean reps.
 This is the lower boundary of effective hypertrophy stimulus for most intermediate lifters.
 It's appropriate for first sets, accessory exercises, or sessions where fatigue is already high.